Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/instructors/_posts/2017-01-01-instructors.md

 #### Office Hours

-For those of you in Missoula, you are welcome to come by for help during my office hours.
-This is another way for getting in touch with me and getting my help.
+For those in Missoula, you are welcome to come by for help during my office hours.
+Zoom is another way of getting in touch with me and getting my support.

 - Mondays/Wednesday: 11:00 am - 12:00 pm
 - Tuesdays/Thursday: 10:00 am - 11:00 am